Mount Sunda: Eruptions

-Two large-scale eruptions took place; the first formed the northern ridge of Bandung basin, and the other (est. 55,000 Before Present) blocked the Citarum river, turning the basin into a lake known as "the Great Prehistoric Lake of Bandung".
+Two large-scale eruptions took place; the first formed the northern ridge of the Bandung basin, and the other (est. 55,000 Before the Present) blocked the Citarum River, turning the basin into a lake known as the "Great Prehistoric Lake of Bandung".

 Naming

-The mountain's name comes from the Sanskrit "Chuda" which means white, referring to the mountain's top which was covered in glacier in the past.
+The mountain's name comes from the Sanskrit "Chuda" which means white, referring to the mountain's top which was covered in glaciers in the past.
 The nomads of India from the island of Sumatra can see the mountain clearly from their location.
 Out of curiosity, they visited the mountain.
-There, they spread cultures and language.
+There, they spread cultures and languages.
 They refer to the local people as Chuda people.
 The word Chuda turns into Sunda from local pronunciation.
 The word Chunda/Sunda can also refer to the light skin of the Sundanese people which lives in the region.